semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 title: Table controls
 ---

-> 💡 For all the main table styles and rules, see [Table](/table-group/table/).
+> 💡 For all the main table styles and principles, see [Table](/table-group/table/).

-Here we describe all the elements and recommendations that are important when working with our tables.
+Here we describe all the elements and controls that are important when working with our tables.

 > ...what exactly do users do with tables:
 >